Early Results from GLASS-JWST. XXI: Rapid assembly of a galaxy at z=6.23 revealed by its C/O abundance: Abstract

 \section{Abstract}

-The abundance of carbon relative to oxygen (C/O) is a promising probe of star formation history in the early universe, as these elements are produced on different timescales.
-We present a measurement of $\log{\mathrm{(C/O)}} = -1.01\pm0.12$ (stat) $\pm0.10$ (sys) in a $z=6.23$ galaxy observed as part of the GLASS-JWST Early Release Science Program.
+The abundance of carbon relative to oxygen (C/O) is a promising probe of star formation history in the early universe, as the ratio changes with time due to production of these elements by different nucleosynthesis pathways.
+We present a measurement of $\log{\mathrm{(C/O)}} = -1.01\pm0.12$ (stat) $\pm0.15$ (sys) in a $z=6.23$ galaxy observed as part of the GLASS-JWST Early Release Science Program.
 Notably, we achieve good precision thanks to the detection of the rest-frame ultraviolet \OiiiUV, \Ciii, and \Civ\ emission lines delivered by \jwst/NIRSpec.
-The C/O abundance is $\sim$0.8 dex lower than the solar value and is consistent with the expected yield from core-collapse supernovae, indicating negligible carbon enrichment from intermediate-mass stars.
+The C/O abundance is $\sim$0.8 dex lower than the solar value and is consistent with the expected yield from core-collapse supernovae, indicating that longer-lived intermediate mass stars have not fully contributed to carbon enrichment.
 This in turn implies rapid buildup of a young stellar population with age $\lesssim100$~Myr in a galaxy seen $\sim$900 million years after the Big Bang.
 Our chemical abundance analysis is consistent with spectral energy distribution modeling of \jwst/NIRCam photometric data, which indicates a current stellar mass $\log\,\mathrm{M}_* /\Msun = 8.4^{+0.4}_{-0.2}$ and specific star formation rate sSFR~$\simeq 20$~Gyr$^{-1}$.
 These results showcase the value of chemical abundances and C/O in particular to study the earliest stages of galaxy assembly.

 \keywords{High-redshift galaxies(734), Galaxy abundances(574), Abundance ratios(11), Emission line galaxies(459)}